 Taco Tuesday is a thing at our house.
 My 3 year old comes home from school saying, “it’s Taco Tuesday hooray!”
 While I can eat tacos pretty much every day I do try to switch it up when I can.
-This skillet is the perfect combination of taco seasonings while getting your pasta fix and makes for a super quick and easy meal.
+This Taco Tuesday Skillet is the perfect combination of taco seasonings while getting your pasta fix and makes for a super quick and easy meal.
 Each shell is packed with flavors and texture.Jump to Recipe

 Taco Tuesday Skillet

 Taco Tuesday is a thing at our house.
 My 3 year old comes home from school saying, “it’s Taco Tuesday hooray!”
 While I can eat tacos pretty much every day I do try to switch it up when I can.
-This skillet is the perfect combination of taco seasonings while getting your pasta fix and makes for a super quick and easy meal.
+This Taco Tuesday Skillet is the perfect combination of taco seasonings while getting your pasta fix and makes for a super quick and easy meal.
 Each shell is packed with flavors and texture.

 📱 MyFitnessPal & MacrosFirst App Users